-It will be partially autobiographical out of necessity: my success so far in the industry has involved a degree of luck and privilege, and to suggest otherwise is disingenuous.
+3) In this sense, this guide is partially autobiographical out of necessity: my success so far in the industry has involved a degree of luck and privilege, and to suggest otherwise is disingenuous.
 However, as someone said to me in the heat of imposter syndrome: you can only take advantage of opportunities if you're actually ready to do so when they come along.
 So this is what this article hopes to represent: the process of becoming ready.

 I will assume that you are, with the right guidance, capable of writing fictional characters and worlds to a degree that excites and entertains players.
 This first part of the article focuses on the initial arc of your career: getting from point A (where writing games is a vague wish) to point B (where you have a portfolio of titles and an array of collaborators and contacts).

 PART ONE: BEGINNING

 1. ACTUALLY WRITE GAMES